DifuseHQ/difuse-docs/src/services/tor.md

 If you're a casual tor user just using it to bypass censorship or to access a few websites this is a really nifty trick as it routes all the traffic to .onion domains through TOR and the rest of the traffic through your regular internet connection.

+Some browsers like Firefox block .onion domains by default, you can enable them by going to `about:config` and setting `network.dns.blockDotOnion` to `false`.

 This option takes care of all the firewall and DNS rules for you, all you have to do is enable it and you're good to go.

+## Using TOR

+You can either enable selective routing or just use the TOR client as a proxy.
+If you want to use it as a proxy you can use `127.0.0.1:9050`, replace `127.0.0.1` with your router's IP address in our case it's `192.168.1.1` so the proxy address would be `192.168.1.1:9050`.